jacobmccrae/MVCH-Database-Design/README.md

 # MVCH Database Design

-View Database_Manual.docx to learn more about this database.
+View Database_Manual.pdf to learn more about this database.

 To install the database, you must run each sql file in this order.